xczhou-astro/galaxyEmulator/README.md

 if `surveys` are not specified, `postPostprocessing` will be set as False.
 However, for consistency, `PostProcess` class must be initialized, and only data cube files will be saved.

-Note:
-Currently, we only upload throughputs and PSFs for CSST, and other surveys will be added later.
-(Nov.
-14, 2024)
+Currently, throughputs and PSFs of filters for CSST, HST, JWST and Roman are all uploaded.
+For Euclid, we only upload the throughputs, since the PSF files cannot be found.
+(Nov 30, 2024)

 ### Run
 Enter workspace, and create a python file named emulator.py